nevdelap/ned/README.md

 Last tested on Windows 10 1709 with Rust 1.24.1.
 Tests run in cmd.exe.

-**NOTE**: The --colors option is ignored and all the colour tests fail when run in mintty (Git Bash) because its terminal not detected as being a tty.
+**NOTE**: The --colors option is ignored and all the colour tests fail when run in mintty (Git Bash) because its terminal is not detected as being a tty.
 The colour tests and colours work in cmd.

 ```
 cd ned